wp-plugins/sell-downloads/readme.txt

 A: To download all purchased files as  only one file, is required enabling the zip option from the settings page of "Sell Downloads".
 The zip feature may be disabled in your website because the required extensions are not present in the PHP of the web server.

+= Q: Why the sell downloads is not loading on page? =

+A: Verify that the theme used in your website, includes the function wp_footer(); in the template file "footer.php" or the template file "index.php"

+= Q: What can I do if the sell downloads directory exists and the premium version of plugin cannot be installed? =

+A: Go to the plugins section in WordPress, deactivate the free version of Sell Downloads, and delete it ( Don't worry, this process don't modify the products created with the free version of plugin), and finally install and activate the premium version of plugin.

+= Q: Does allow the sell downloads a different payment gateway than PayPal? =

+A: I'm sorry, but the current version of plugin allows PayPal only.

+= Q: Can the customers pay directly with its credit cards? =

+A: The restriction is imposed by PayPal.
+Please, check that your PayPal account allow to charge directly from the credit cards of customers.

+= Q: Is possible modify the appearance of sell downloads products? =

+A: The design of each section of Sell Downloads, is determined from templates located in "/wp-content/plugins/sell-downloads/sd-templates".

+The "sd-templates" directory contains multiple files.

+The template files:

+- product.tpl.html is used in the store page.
+- product_single.tpl.html is used in particular pages of products.
+- product_multiple.tpl.html is used in pages of multiple entries like: archives and search result page.

+= Q: Is possible promote a product, or products list? =

+A: It is possible promote a product or products list, from the website's sidebars, or directly from the content of pages or posts.

+To promote the products on sidebars, go to the widgets section, and inserts the corresponding widget on sidebar.

+To promote the products from the content of pages and posts, go to the page and press the corresponding icon over the contents editor.

 == Screenshots ==
-1. Sell Downloads Item
+01. Sell Downloads Item
-2. Sell Downloads Product Section
+02. Sell Downloads Product Section
-3. Product Edition Interface
+03. Product Edition Interface
-4. Sell Downloads Insertion Button
+04. Sell Downloads Insertion Button
-5. Sell Downloads Insertion Interface
+05. Sell Downloads Insertion Interface
-6. Insertion Interface for Product
+06. Insertion Interface for Product
-7. Insertion Interface for Products List
+07. Insertion Interface for Products List
-8. Available Widgets for Products and Products List Insertion
+08. Available Widgets for Products and Products List Insertion
-9. Sales Reports
+09. Sales Reports
 10. Filtering Sales Report